Overview of the allegations:

-The founders of Sphere set out with a plan to create the world’s first decentralised, user-owned social media platform but subsequently failed miserably in their efforts.
-More than a year after their ICO, the company has yet to realise any of their promises and now hosts a token that has crashed in value to almost nothing.
+It is reported that the founders of Sphere set out with a plan to create the world’s first decentralised, user-owned social media platform.
+However, it is alleged that more than a year after their ICO, the company has yet to realise any of their promises and they subsequently failed in their efforts.
+Reports show the Sphere token has crashed in value to almost nothing.

-They preyed on the controversy created recently by Facebook and their shady data and privacy policies and used it to their advantage to shill investors into funding the ‘development’ of a platform that would never sell your data and offered complete safety and security.
+It is alleged that they preyed on the controversy created recently by Facebook’s data and privacy policies and used it to their advantage to shill investors into funding the ‘development’ of a platform that would never sell your data and offered complete safety and security.

-Today, the coin has dropped by over 99% in value and has no significant plans on the horizon.
+Today, reports show the coin has dropped by over 99% in value and has no significant plans on the horizon.

 This class action is accepting class members

-In the white paper, Sphere go on to describe visions of grandeur – a bustling, vibrant social media network enriched with a valuable token.
-They envisioned an ecosystem of interaction that would disrupt the social media data and advertising industry, but failure now peppers their endeavours at every turn.
+Reports confirm that in the white paper, Sphere describe visions of grandeur – a bustling, vibrant social media network enriched with a valuable token, envisioning an ecosystem of interaction that would disrupt the social media data and advertising industry.

-They promised a “Facebook, but without the Ads”, then directly reference to users having the ability to fund ads through the use of their token, SAT.
-Furthermore, their WP portrays screenshots of their Sphere “concepts”, in the form of a photoshopped Facebook profile:
+Investors report that Sphere promised a “Facebook, but without the Ads”, then directly referenced users having the ability to fund ads through the use of their token, SAT.
+Further reports show their white paper portrays screenshots of their Sphere “concepts”, in the form of a photoshopped Facebook profile:

-Facebook has cornered the social media market and has billions of registered accounts – it would be a very bold claim to say that a company is constructing a platform to rival them at their own game.
+Reports consistently confirm that Facebook has cornered the social media market and has billions of registered accounts – it would be a very bold claim to say that a company is constructing a platform to rival them.
 It took Mark Zuckerberg and his team thirteen years before Facebook was what they truly envisioned.
 In fact, an article published on LinkedIn confirms the numbers and complexity behind building a social media giant:

 Just to give you some perspective, a million lines of code can cost between $20 million and $40 million to write.
 This is factoring in the salaries of all the programmers you’ll need to hire to write the code; the analysts you’ll need to test it; and the copywriters, designers, and project managers you’ll need to maintain it.

-They also went on to claim that they had a “product that is already built”, but this directly goes against claims by the community who say that the existing app is nothing more than a blank UI, overpopulated with cryptospam and fake users who signed up early for bounties and bonuses.
+It is reported that Sphere also went on to claim that they had a “product that is already built”, but this directly goes against reports from consumers and investors that the existing app is nothing more than a blank UI, overpopulated with cryptospam and fake users who signed up early for bounties and bonuses.

-SAT was supposed to be used for the marketplace, ad system and throughout the Sphere network.
-This is irrelevant, as they could have used any other token that was already well-established.
-Instead, they drew in mass funding for a token that would eventually be worth nothing.
+SAT was reported as usable for the marketplace, ad system, and throughout the Sphere network.
+This is irrelevant, as it is alleged that they could have used any other token that was already well-established.
+Instead, it is alleged that they drew in mass funding for a token that would eventually be worth nothing.
 Furthermore, if the network doesn’t exist (due to under-use), then the token is essentially pointless.